mariaakarim/Connect-Four/README.md

 ## Documentation
 ***
 Documentation about our project and directory structure can be found at the [wiki page](https://github.com/AFYY/csc290-connectfour/wiki) for our repo.

+## Contributions
+***
+  ### Onimisi Ayira, github username: ayira-onimisi:
+   * I implemented about 95% of `board_view.py` with the gameplay, I wasn't responsible for adding a check for a winning move.
+I also implemented about 50% the class `board.py`, all the methods apart from the `check_winner()` method and the functions that  `check_winner()` uses.
+I also created `colors.py`.
+In the readme I wrote the Installation guide, the Documentation page([the wiki page](https://github.com/AFYY/csc290-connectfour/wiki)), I added screenshots to the readme and I also selected the license used for our project.